id3as/elm-spa-template/README.md

 As we are strongly typed and lists must be homogeneous, the tabViewMap element must all be of the same type (in this case ```Model -> Html Msg```)  Taking the case of the Logon tab, it would be nice to be able to say why we ended up there if, for example, we have been redirected there while trying to access a different tab for which we do not have permission.

+In the case of Tables tab we inject the ```Auth``` state into its ```view``` call and it is straightforward enough.
+In the case of the Logon tab we pass whether we have been redirected and if so where from and what the missing role is.
 This is done as follows:
 ```elm
 logonTabViewMap : Model -> Html Msg
 logonTabViewMap model =